GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 title: "Alternative extension installation methods"
 date: 2012-09-17
 updated: 2022-01-25
-description: How to install Chrome Extensions via preference file or Windows registry.
+description: How to install Chrome Extensions via preferences JSON or Windows registry.
 ---

-All Chrome extensions distributed to Windows and Mac users must be hosted in the [Chrome Web Store][cws-hosting].
+All Chrome extensions distributed to Windows and Mac users must be hosted in the [Chrome Web Store][extension-hosting].
 Usually, users install extensions directly from the Chrome Web Store, but sometimes you might want an extension to be installed via other means.
 Here are two typical cases:

 - An extension is associated with some other software, and the extension should be installed whenever the user installs that other software.